awesome-mlss/awesome-mlss/README.md

 NOTE:
 - **Community Call For Contributions for 2024 summer schools:** Please open pull requests for any summer schools you come across!
 Thank you :)
-- **Community Call For Contributions for 2023 summer schools:** Please open pull requests for any summer schools you come across!
-Thank you :)
 - The schools are arranged in reverse chronogical order by date
 - Regarding the fee: Usually lower end of the fee is for students while the higher end is for industry folks.
 Please refer to the individual school website for further details

 ## 2024 Summer Schools
 Name and Link|Location|Organiser|Dates (MM/DD)|Deadline|Fee|Aid (Travel Grants etc)| Notes